How to Fix Start Menu Not Working in Windows 10/11?

 Taking Full Control To The Registry Folder

-5. After that, check if the start menu is working.
+5. After that, check whether the start menu is working.

-According to some users, this issue can easily be fixed by restarting Windows from the safe mode.
-The safe mode is a process that disables all drivers and unnecessary services to determine what can cause issues.
-If restarting the computer does not fix it, restarting from safe mode might help.
+According to some users, this issue can easily be fixed by restarting Windows in Safe Mode.
+Safe Mode is a process that disables all drivers and unnecessary services to determine what may cause issues.
+If restarting the computer does not fix it, restarting in Safe Mode might help.

 Launching System Configurations